 Journey to the top

-Climbing mountains was never in the scheme of things, until their father Col Virendra Singh Malik enrolled the then 12th graders into the basic mountaineering course at Nehru Institute of Mountaineering (NIM) in Uttarkashi.
+Climbing mountains was never in the scheme of things until their father Col Virendra Singh Malik enrolled the then 12th graders into the basic mountaineering course at Nehru Institute of Mountaineering (NIM) in Uttarkashi.
 Their father, who’d himself led several dangerous missions, believed that it was exposure to physical danger and challenges that would put one in touch with their true selves.

 As Army kids, Tashi and Nungshi were exposed to the outdoors quite early in their childhood.
 At age 7, they parasailed (tied with a shawl to their father’s back), and went river rafting and skiing as well.
-Originally from Anwali village in Sonepat district of Haryana, the Maliks settled down in Dehradun after Col Malik’s retirement.
-Incidentally the sisters, who were born in 1991, went to nine different schools across the country what with their father’s frequent transfers.
+Originally from Anwali village in the Sonepat district of Haryana, the Maliks settled down in Dehradun after Col Malik’s retirement.
+Incidentally, the sisters, who were born in 1991, went to nine different schools across the country what with their father’s frequent transfers.

 First step upwards